dextercorley19/RAGnostic/README.md

 RAGnostic is ideal for:
 1. **AI Chatbots** that require dynamic, document-driven knowledge bases.
 2. **Searchable Repositories** for diverse file types.
 3. **Knowledge Management Systems** with efficient document retrieval.
+4. **Reccomendation Algorithms** to link users with similar documents.

 ---